DIRECTORY OF MANDATES

 Kirsty and Jess manage the Kindy Garden and also welcome parent helpers.

-Steve Fleishmann works with the children to care for our rooftop veggie garden and compost.
+Steve Fleishmann works with the children to care for our productive gardens and compost.
 Sean Glassford maintains the larger external areas, including the lawn, mulched areas, and weed management.

-MAINTENANCE: The school’s maintenance requirements are serviced by Steve Grieve (carpentry and building maintenance), Sean Glassford (cleaning of common areas, lawns, school grounds), and Steve Appel (maintenance of render and building “finishes”).
+MAINTENANCE: The school’s maintenance requirements are serviced by Steve Grieve (carpentry and building maintenance), Sean Glassford (cleaning of common areas, lawns, school grounds), Sue Totterdell (cleaning of performance space), and Steve Appel (maintenance of render and building “finishes”).

-Allocation of maintenance jobs is managed by the office, in conjunction with Simone who has a broader view of the overall maintenance and building needs.
+Allocation of maintenance jobs is managed by the office, in conjunction with Steve Grieve who has a broader view of the overall maintenance and building needs, and manages liaison with contractors.
 Maintenance issues should be reported to the office not direct to our maintenance team.

 Specialist tradespeople, builders, and carpenters are consulted and used as needed on larger projects.